sebgoa/cloudstack-books/en/clients.markdown

 We need to define the name of a group and give the number of instance that we want to start.
 Plus the hardware and image id.
-In terms of hardware, we want to save money so we are going to use the smallest possible hardware and for image we give a uuid from the previous list.
+In terms of hardware, we are going to use the smallest possible hardware and for image we give a uuid from the previous list.

     $ jclouds node list
     [id]                                 [location]                           [hardware]                           [group] [status]